 Laura Klinger, PhD

-Laura Klinger is an embryologist at RCC.
+Laura Klinger, Phd is an embryologist at RCC.
 She received her BS in Animal Science from the University of Missouri in 2014 and completed her PhD at Utah State University in 2019, focusing on Reproduction and Early Development in Animal Science.
-Throughout graduate school, Laura served as the teaching assistant for Reproductive Physiology in the Animal, Dairy, and Veterinary Science Department.
+Throughout graduate school, Dr Klinger served as the teaching assistant for Reproductive Physiology in the Animal, Dairy, and Veterinary Science Department.

-Laura has extensive research experience in the reproduction of domestic and exotic animals.
+Dr Klinger has extensive research experience in the reproduction of domestic and exotic animals.
 During her undergraduate education, she was involved in research involving the successful establishment of pregnancy in beef cattle.
 She then completed a summer internship at the San Diego Zoo focusing on the impacts of diet on Southern White Rhino reproduction.
-Laura’s research throughout her PhD centered on utilizing a novel biochemical marker to predict the potential success of cloned embryos in terms of gene regulation and expression followed by pregnancy establishment using porcine and bovine blastocysts.
+Dr Klinger’s research throughout her PhD centered on utilizing a novel biochemical marker to predict the potential success of cloned embryos in terms of gene regulation and expression followed by pregnancy establishment using porcine and bovine blastocysts.